Articles & Reviews

 Physicists attempt to cool down a heated debate by suggesting quantum entanglement occurs through spacetime wormholes.

-The theoretical physics of black holes abounds with paradoxes, such as the loss of information behind the point of no return – the event horizon – and within the singularity (the theoretical object at the center of black holes, where all the mass is thought to be compressed into a point of zero-dimension and infinite density – stay tuned for our upcoming article on Planck Stars, a solution to singularities and information loss).
+The theoretical physics of black holes abounds with paradoxes, such as the loss of information behind the point of no return – the event horizon – and within the singularity (the theoretical object at the center of black holes, where all the mass is thought to be compressed into a point of zero-dimension and infinite density – see our article review on Planck Stars, a solution to singularities and information loss).
 In the investigation of the effects of quantum behaviors around the event horizon of black holes, a team of physicists have proposed another possible paradoxical situation – the multiple entanglement of particles emitted from the event horizon (known as Hawking Radiation), which would cause violations in the known dynamics of quantum entanglement.
 The research team’s resolution has been to propose a thermal curtain of high temperature particles and radiation surrounding the event horizon – a so called “firewall” (which led Stephen Hawking to make his most recent proclamation on black holes being metastable, see our article Hawking Goes Grey).
 In an interesting turn of events, renowned physicists Leonard Susskind and Juan Maldacena not only demonstrated flaws in the firewall paradox argument – but also demonstrated resolutions involving black holes connected by a wormhole, and most interestingly of all perhaps – how quantum entanglement itself may be the result of spacetime connections through wormholes.

 At some point we have all heard the term quantum entanglement, but what exactly is entanglement?
 When two objects are interacting, their behaviors are correlated – a change in one object will effect a change in the other because of their mutual interaction.
 This can be observed in a wide variety of circumstances at many different scales of size, it is a “classical” behavior.
 However, when this interrelationship is investigated in subatomic particles the observed behavior can be quite different – the particles can be strongly correlated.
 This has been thought to be a non-classical, or quantum phenomenon, and is the result of maximum entanglement.
 Two particles can become so strongly correlated, that no matter the distance of separation between the two, they appear to still be interacting – instantaneously, even if they’re across the universe from each other!